mobajemu-msft/groove-api-documentation/Groove/Using-the-Groove-RESTful-Services/Obtaining-a-Developer-Access-Token.md

-﻿#Obtaining a Developer Access Token
+# Obtaining a Developer Access Token
 Developer authentication is mandatory for all functions in the Groove API.
 All the functions share a common mandatory query parameter, accessToken, in which a valid authentication token must be passed.
  [SignIn]: https://i-msdn.sec.s-msft.com/dynimg/IC702605.png
  [Registration]: https://i-msdn.sec.s-msft.com/dynimg/IC702606.png